Lankly/Alg_Finder/README.md

 # Cube_Sim

-This program simulates a Rubik's cube in two dimensions by rolling it out into a t-shape.
+This program simulates a Rubik's cube in two dimensions in the terminal by rolling it out into a t-shape.

 ##Features
 * Color for each of the faces to easily read the cube while scrambled.